hknd23/DeepLearningCausal/README.md

 **DeepLearningCausal** is an R package that provides functions to estimate the Conditional Average Treatment Effects (CATE) and Population Average Treatment Effects on the Treated (PATT) from experimental and observational data using weighted ensemble learning and deep learning (i.e., general deep neural networks) methods.
 The package begins with a suite of function that enable users to estimate the CATE from the four meta-learner models using weighted ensemble and deep learning methods: the T-learner, S-learner, X-learner and R-learner models (Künzel et al., 2019; Nie and Wager, 2021).

 "DeepLearningCausal" then provides functions to estimate via ensemble and deep learning the PATT from experimental and observational data with treatment noncompliance based on the PATT-C model developed by Ottoboni and Poulous (2020).
-The package also incorporates features that enable users to plot the distribution of the CATE estimates from the meta-learner models, the distribution and pairwise correlations of estimated individual treatment effects from the meta-learner models, and the distribution of the PATT estimate obtained from data with treatment compliance.
-Further, the package includes functions to extract and illustrate heterogeneous treatment effects from not only the estimated meta-learner models but also from the PATT-C model estimated on data with treatment noncompliance.
+The package also incorporates features that enable users to plot the distribution of the CATE estimates from the meta-learner models, illustrate the estimated CATE with confidence intervals, plot the distribution and pairwise correlations of estimated individual treatment effects from the meta-learner models, and display the distribution of the PATT estimate obtained from data with treatment compliance.
+Further, the package includes functions to extract and illustrate heterogeneous treatment effects from not only the estimated meta-learner models but also from the PATT-C model.
 Finally, DeepLearningCausal includes features that permits users to conduct sensitivity analysis of the estimated treatment effects by employing Welch and boostrapped t-tests.

 ### Why DeepLearningCausal?